nullikacademy/custom-lobechat/contributing/Internationalization/Add-New-Locale.md

 Once you have completed the above steps, you need to submit your changes and create a Pull Request.

-Ensure that you follow LobeChat's contribution guidelines and provide a necessary description to explain your changes.
+Ensure that you follow OpenGPT's contribution guidelines and provide a necessary description to explain your changes.
 For example, refer to a similar previous Pull Request [#759](https://github.com/lobehub/lobe-chat/pull/759).

 ### Additional Information

 - After submitting your Pull Request, please patiently wait for the project maintainers to review it.
-- If you encounter any issues, you can reach out to the LobeChat community for assistance.
+- If you encounter any issues, you can reach out to the OpenGPT community for assistance.
 - For more accurate results, ensure that your Pull Request is based on the latest main branch and stays in sync with the main branch.

-By following the above steps, you can successfully add new language support to LobeChat and ensure that the application provides a localized experience for more users.
+By following the above steps, you can successfully add new language support to OpenGPT and ensure that the application provides a localized experience for more users.